HugoMVale/polykin/docs/reference/properties/viscosity/MULMX2_perry.md

 ## Examples

-Estimate the viscosity of a 50 mol% styrene/toluene mixture at 20°C.
+Estimate the viscosity of a 50 mol% styrene/toluene liquid mixture at 20°C.

 ```python exec="on" source="console"
 from polykin.properties.viscosity import MULMX2_perry